Yuyan0701/AvianFlu_Model/README.md

 # Avian Influenza Agent-Based Simulation

-This project was created for the **CITS4403 Computational Modelling** unit at UWA.
+This project was created for the **Computational Modelling** unit at UWA.

 It simulates the spread of **low pathogenic avian influenza (LPAI)** in poultry farms using an **agent-based model (ABM)** implemented in Python.
 The simulation explores the impact of environmental factors such as **temperature** and **hygiene** on the transmission dynamics of avian influenza.